rcky844/knowledge-handbook/Biology/Anatomy/Human physiology/Water content regulation/Process of osmoregulation.md

 #### Rise in water potential of blood
 - <span style="color: skyblue">Osmoreceptors</span> in the <span style="color: violet">hypothalamus</span> detect a rise in water potential in blood, and <u>signals</u> the <span style="color: skyblue">pituitary gland</span> to <u>release less ADH</u>.
 - The level of ADH in blood decreases.
-	- The <span style="color: lightgreen">walls of the collecting ducts to become less permeable to water</span>.
+	- The <span style="color: lightgreen">walls of the collecting ducts become less permeable to water</span>.
 	- A <span style="color: lightgreen"><u>smaller proportion</u> of water is reabsorbed</span> into the blood by [[osmosis]].
 	- A <span style="color: lightgreen"><u>larger volume</u></span> of <span style="color: lightgreen"><u>dilute</u> urine</span> is formed.
 - The water potential of blood <u>falls</u> and returns to normal.